Arthur Clues

 Arthur Clues (2 May 1924 – 3 October 1998) was an Australian professional rugby league footballer who played in the 1940s and 1950s.
-An Australian international and New South Wales interstate representative second-row forward, he played his club football in Sydney for the Western Suburbs club before moving to England to play for Leeds (Heritage № 847) and Hunslet.
+An Australian international and New South Wales interstate representative second-row forward, he played his club football in Sydney for the Western Suburbs club before moving to England to play for Leeds and Hunslet.
 Clues has been named amongst the nation's finest footballers of the 20th century.

 Playing career

 Australia

 Clues played Rugby union for Parramatta at the age of seventeen before moving to rugby league and he was also a capable first-grade cricketer.
 He has the distinction of scoring a try and a century at both Headingley, and the Sydney Cricket Ground.

 Clues joined Wests in 1943 and quickly established himself as a constructive and creative second-rower.
 By 1946 he was representing at an international level for the Australians against the touring British Lions.
 He played in all three Tests.
 Clues is listed on the Australian Players Register as kangaroo No.220.